Imagine this: you in your pajamas, having a lovely cuppa while you chat online with potential recruits for just an hour.

-Online recruiting events are easy, cheap, and you get to grow your business.
+Online recruiting events are easy and cheap, and you get to grow your business.
 I love them!
-The only thing it doesn’t do is fold the laundry and make you a nice cuppa…
+The only thing it doesn’t do is fold the laundry and make you a nice cuppa.

-And I truly believe that: the direct selling industry has no glass ceiling and can be life changing for women.
-To give you some numbers, only 2 percent of women in the USA earn over $100,000 …. but 80 percent of those are in direct sales.
-So it’s definitely the place to be!
+And I truly believe that: the direct selling industry has no glass ceiling and can be life-changing for women.
+To give you some numbers, only 2 percent of women in the USA earn over $100,000.
+But 80 percent of those are in direct sales.
+So it’s the place to be!

-So here’s exactly how to run a successful Facebook recruiting event in 6 steps.
+So here’s how to run a successful Facebook recruiting event in 6 steps.

-Step 1: Set-up a closed Facebook group.
-You want a closed group so you control membership and see who has viewed each post.
-Furthermore, you’ll be able to leave the people you invited in the group after the event so they automatically join the next event you run.
+Step 1: Set up a closed Facebook group.
+You want a closed group to control membership and see who has viewed each post.
+Furthermore, you’ll be able to leave the people you invited in the group after the event, so they automatically join the next event you run.

 Step 2: Create some images.
 You will need:

-- A great looking cover graphic for the Facebook group (got you covered, see below).
+- A great-looking cover graphic for the Facebook group (I’ve got you covered, see below).

 - Tiles (square images that you can use in your Facebook posts) for your team so they can promote the upcoming event.